NVIDIA/Dataset_Synthesizer/readme.md

 ![](./NDDSIntro.png)

-_Example of an image generated using NDDS, along with ground truth segmentation, depth, and object poses._
+_Example of an image generated using NDDS, along with ground truth segmentation, depth, and object poses._ <br> For utilities to help visualize annotation data associated with synthesized images, see the NVIDIA dataset utilities (NVDU) https://github.com/NVIDIA/Dataset_Utilities.

 Downloading
 -----------